valbuenahector/f5-agility-labs-nginx/docs/class5/intro-waf.rst

 Accessing the Lab
 -----------------

 In this lab, you will need access all resources by connecting to a Linux jump host (Called **Jump Server**) running XRDP.
 However, some environments will restrict XRDP access (Port 389).
 To overcome this restriction we have added another VM called **Alt-RemoteDesktopAccess**.
-This VM is running Apache Guacamole, which enables us to access **Jump Server** VM running XRDP using HTTPS
+This VM is running Apache Guacamole, which enables us to access **Jump Server** VM running XRDP using HTTPS.

-On the Alt-RemoteDesktopAccess VM tile, click **ACCESS** and then click **GUACAMOLE**
+On the Alt-RemoteDesktopAccess VM tile, click **ACCESS** and then click **GUACAMOLE**.

 .. image:: images/altrdp.png

-On the **GUACAMOLE** login prompt use the following credentials
+On the **GUACAMOLE** login prompt use the following credentials.

 Username: user
 Password: user